ShimizuShiori/RefaceCore.Modularization/README.md

 It will scann all the modules when Application is starting .

-**RefaceCore.Modularization** can not only ogranize modules and scan components , but also provide the following features :
+**RefaceCore.Modularization** can not only ogranize modules , but also provide the following features :
+* Scan components and register thier to IOC-Container
 * Automaticlly map configurations to class Automaticlly
 * Easily define AOP
 * Easily define **DynamicImplementor**